Chris1221/chris1221.github.io/_pages/project.md

 description: at the Wellcome Centre for Human Genetics with Gerton Lunter and Mark McCarthy
 ---

-Currently, I am using deep learning to understand more about fundamental cellular processes that regulate transcription at both a spatial and temporal level.
-A core aspect of this effort is developing new graphical methods for machine learning.
+Currently, I am using deep learning to understand more about fundamental cellular processes that regulate transcription at and splicing.
+To do this, I am building new tools to anlayse RNA sequencing data.

 <div class="img_row">
     <img class="col two left" src="../assets/img/d-stats.png"/>
     <img class="col one left" src="../assets/img/hmm.png"/>